BlackRookSoftware/Gloop-OpenAL/README.md

 ### Introduction

 This library contains classes for encapsulating LWJGL's OpenAL bindings.
+Manages multicontext seamlessly and in an intuitive way, plus has a few utility classes for making some other things like source streaming easier.

 ### Why?